PaddlePaddle/models/PaddleKG/DuIE_Baseline/README.md

 ### Abstract
 InfoExtractor 2.0 is a relation extraction baseline system developed for DuIE 2.0.
 Different from [DuIE 1.0](http://lic2019.ccf.org.cn/kg), the new 2.0 task is more inclined to colloquial language, and further introduces **complex relations** which entails multiple objects in one single SPO.
-For detailed information about the dataset, please refer to the official website of our [competition](http://bjyz-ai.epc.baidu.com/aistudio/competition/detail/34?isFromCcf=true).
+For detailed information about the dataset, please refer to the official website of our competition.
 InfoExtractor 2.0 is built upon a SOTA pre-trained language model [ERNIE](https://arxiv.org/abs/1904.09223) using PaddlePaddle.
 We design a structured **tagging strategy** to directly fine-tune ERNIE, through which multiple, overlapped SPOs can be extracted in **a single pass**.
-The InfoExtractor 2.0 system is simple yet effective, achieving 0.554 F1 on the DuIE 2.0 demo data and 0.848 F1 on DuIE 1.0.
-The hyperparameters are simply set to: BATCH_SIZE=16, LEARNING_RATE=2e-5, and EPOCH=10 (without tuning).

 ### Tagging Strategy
 Our tagging strategy is designed to discover multiple, overlapped SPOs in the DuIE 2.0 task.